andrewdohertyy/andrewdohertyy/README.md

 ### Hi there 👋

-I'm Andrew Doherty, a junior developer based in Manchester.
+I'm Andrew Doherty, a Junior Software Developer based in Manchester, UK.

 I am an ambitious individual with a strong work ethic and a desire to improve myself.
 I have a huge passion for tech, learning and development, and helping teams succeed.
 I enjoy continuous learning and engaging with stakeholders at every level.